-The Mars Science Laboratory spacecraft will also transmit in X band during its entry, descent and landing.
-Due to signal strength constraints, these transmissions will be simple semaphore codes rather than full telemetry.
-The Deep Space Network will listen for those direct-to-Earth transmissions.
-The X-band antenna in use at the start of atmospheric entry is the parachute low-gain antenna on the back shell.
-Transmissions are shifted to the tilted low-gain antenna, also on the back shell, before the start of the banking maneuvers of the guided entry.
-After the separation of the back shell, the descent low-gain antenna, mounted on the descent stage, handles X-band transmission.
-The rover low-gain antenna transmits in X band, but not until after landing.
+The Mars Science Laboratory spacecraft will also transmit in X-band during its entry, descent and landing process.
+This is the expected path for confirmation of the initial events in the process.
+Due to signal strength constraints, these transmissions will be simple tones, comparable to semaphore codes, rather than full telemetry.
+The Deep Space Network will listen for these direct-to-Earth transmissions.
+However, Earth will go out of view of the spacecraft, "setting" below the Martian horizon, partway through the descent, so the X-band tones will not be available for confirming the final steps in descent and landing.
+The X-band antenna in use from cruise-stage separation until atmospheric entry is the parachute low-gain antenna located on the back shell.
+Then, transmissions are shifted to a tilted low-gain antenna, also on the back shell.
+This tilted antenna will transmit tones during the banking maneuvers of the guided entry.
+About five minutes after the spacecraft enters the atmosphere, possibly shortly after the parachute opens, Earth will set, ending receipt of X-band tones.
+By then, the bent-pipe relay via Odyssey may have begun.